laminlabs/lamin-blog/docs/2022/readfcs.md

 ```

 [readfcs](https://lamin.ai/docs/readfcs) loads data and metadata from Flow Cytometry Standard (FCS) files efficiently into general `DataFrame` and `AnnData` objects.
-Existing tools, by contrast, provide FCS parsers and data structures for specific downstream applications.
+Existing readers are often part of comprehensive analytical packages (e.g. FlowIO {ct}`White21`, cytopy {ct}`Burton21`), which provides data structures for specific downstream applications.

 readfcs allows to flexibly access data and metadata slots and offers a robust, tested implementation.
-It builds on FlowIO {ct}`White21` for the FCS reader and the `FCSFile` class of cytopy {ct}`Burton21` for preprocessing of parsed metadata.
-Conversion to AnnData allows convenient access to otherwise unstructured metadata.
+It uses FCSParser {ct}`yurtsev22` to read and parse metadata from fcs files.
+In addition to FCSParser, it offers compensation, indexing channels by markers, and conversion to AnnData for convenient access to otherwise unstructured metadata.

 readfcs is used by pytometry {ct}`Buttner22`.